-I’ve visited Tasmania several times but only twice for mammal watching.
-Once over Christmas 2000, and again in March 2001.
+I’ve looked for mammals on Tasmania several times.
+Once over Christmas 2000, again in March 2001, April 2010 and Christmas 2018.
 Many consider Tasmania to be Australia’s most beautiful state.
 Places like Cradle Mountain are indeed spectacular, though in a European sort of a way (albeit with cleaner air, cleaner water and cheaper petrol).

-Hobart: the Waterworks Reserve in Hobart is a good place to look for Tasmanian Bettongs, quite a tricky species to see elsewhere in the State.
-There are possum, pademelons and probably other stuff here too though I have never been.
+Hobart: the Waterworks Reserve in Hobart is a good place to look for Tasmanian Bettongs, quite a tricky species to see elsewhere in the State though I did not find them in 2019.
+There are possum, pademelons and probably other stuff here too.
 Eastern Barred Bandicoots are also here.

 Mount Field is just a couple of hours drive from Hobart, and is a good spot to see a range of mammals.
 I saw two Eastern Barred Bandicoots, which seem to be rather uncommon in Tasmania (both were just outside the park after sunset – one was running over the bridge into the park).
 Eastern Quolls (both colour phases) were quite common and approachable in the campsite.
 Tasmanian Pademelons were abundant near the campsite at dusk.
 Other mammals there included Common Brushtail Possums, a Southern Brown Bandicoot, Echidnas and a Wombat (in the middle of the day).
 Long-tailed Mice (Psuedomys higginsi), endemic to Tasmania, are present and supposedly quite numerous in scree slopes, but I didn’t see any.

 The road that leads from Mt Field to Lake Pedder cuts into the great wilderness of the south west.
 Driving it at night produced Eastern Quolls, Tasmanian Devils and Possums.